oleggrishechkin/react-mut/README.md

 ## Versions

 When you call `mut` with object and object has subscribers, object version will be updated.
 Version will be deleted if object has no subscribers.
 Version is empty object or object itself.
-You can read object current version by calling `ver` with this object. `useMut` returns object version too.
+You can read object current version by calling `ver` with this object.

 ```javascript
 import { mut, useMut } from 'react-mut';